ernestwisniewski/kbin/docs/admin_guide.md

 sudo systemctl restart redis.service
 ```

-Within your `.env` file, change the redis host to `127.0.0.1` (localhost), proper IP or use socket file:
+Within your `.env` file, change the Redis host to `127.0.0.1` (localhost), proper IP or use socket file:

 ```conf
 REDIS_HOST=127.0.0.1:6379